 Do you need a rental car in Hawaii?

-I’ve talked about this before, but I wanted to dedicate an entire post to whether or not you need a rental car in Hawaii.
 Are you looking for Hawaii travel tips, or planning your first trip to the islands?
 You’re in the right place!
-You can start by checking out which Hawaiian island to visit or my top 25 20 things you should never do in Hawaii.
+You can start by checking out which Hawaiian island to visit or 10 things to know before going to Hawaii.

 There’s too much to experience in Hawaii to stay at a resort.
 Of course, staying at a beautiful resort is fun and relaxing, just make sure to get out a bit too.
 If you’re trying to figure out where to stay in Hawaii, check out my “best resorts” posts: